civican/legisinfo/42-1/bills/C-29/bill_text.md

   **(6)** Paragraph (b) of the description of B in the definition **specified partnership income** in subsection 125(7) of the Act is replaced by the following:

-    the total of all amounts each of which is an amount in respect of a partnership of which the corporation was a member, **or a designated member**, in the year equal to the amount determined by the formula
+    the total of all amounts each of which is an amount in respect of a partnership of which the corporation was a member, or a designated member, in the year equal to the amount determined by the formula

     is the amount determined in respect of the partnership for the year under paragraph (a) of the description of A, and